|Part-time||£5,550 (£3,700 year one, £1,850 year two)|

 Naval architects can be responsible for the design, construction and maintenance of seagoing vessels and structures within the marine environment.
-This course has been designed to develop your skills and knowledge within core subjects related to naval architecture such as maths, science and materials.
+This HNC, which is the only one of its kind in the UK, has been designed to develop your skills and knowledge within core subjects related to naval architecture such as maths, science and materials.
 You will also benefit from learning in the College’s excellent engineering facilities, including the state-of-the-art Regional Centre of Excellence for STEM.

 For more information about this course please read the Programme Quality Handbook which contains programme specifications and module information.